AndrejaCH/Pewlett-Hackard-Analysis/README.md

 <img src="Graphics/Extra_TitlesAndDepartment.PNG" width="60%" height="60%">
 </p>
 <p align="center">
-The table with retirement-ready employee’s data with added department name.
+Table with retirement-ready employee’s data with added department name.
 </p>

 :exclamation: Please see full report [here](Data/) - **see 05_Extra_unique_titles_department.csv** and SQL Queries [here](Queries/Employee_Database_challenge.sql) - **see Deliverable 3**.

 ***How many roles will need to be filled as the "silver tsunami" begins to make an impact?***
 The table ** retirement titles ** contains all the information about the employees that are about to retire in the next four years.
-To get the number how many positions will be opening in next four years I ran additional query that breaks down how many staff will retire per department.
-Since every department will be affected in some way this query gives more precise numbers what each department can expect and how many roles will need to be fill up.
+To get the number of positions that will be open in next four years I ran additional query that breaks down how many staff will retire per department.
+Since every department will be affected in some way this query gives more precise numbers what each department can expect and how many roles will need to be filled.

 <p align="center">
 <img src="Graphics/Extra_RolesToFill.PNG" width="40%" height="40%">
 </p>
 <p align="center">
-The sum of retirement-ready employees group by title and department.
+Sum of retirement-ready employees group by title and department.
 </p>

 :exclamation: Please see full report [here](Data/06_Extra_roles_to_fill.csv) and SQL Queries [here](Queries/Employee_Database_challenge.sql) - **see Deliverable 3**.

 ***Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett-Hackard employees?***
 To ensure that are enough qualified staff for training at Pewlett-Hackard I ran a query with additional filter, that returns only employees on higher positions, assuming that those are qualified as mentors.
 With the command ` WHERE ut.title IN ('Senior Engineer', 'Senior Staff', 'Technique Leader', 'Manager') ` the results include only staff on higher positions.
-From the table we can see how many qualifies employees are in each department to train next generation.
+From the table we can see how many qualified employees are in each department to train next generation.

 <p align="center">
 <img src="Graphics/Extra_QualifiedStaff.PNG" width="40%" height="40%">
 </p>
 <p align="center">
-The sum of qualified, retirement-ready employees group by title and department.
+Sum of qualified, retirement-ready employees group by title and department.
 </p>

 :exclamation: Please see full report [here](Data/07_Extra_qualified_staff.csv) and SQL Queries [here](Queries/Employee_Database_challenge.sql) - **see Deliverable 3**.